 How a sprained elbow occurs

-Whether it’s from throwing something too hard, one too many times, banging the elbow against a hard surface or just sleeping on it the wrong way (a sure sign you’re past your thirties), a sprained elbow can often put a stop to most of our daily activities, with pain to boot.
+Whether it’s from throwing something too hard one too many times, banging the elbow against a hard surface, or just sleeping on it the wrong way, a sprained elbow can often put a stop to most of our daily activities, with pain to boot.

 Before treating such an issue, it’s important to make sure you know the problem.
 Sprained elbows usually have some or all of the following symptoms:

-• Reduced range of motion, with bending and straightening difficult to do.
+- Reduced range of motion.
+You find bending and straightening the elbow difficult and painful.

-Most injuries affecting the elbow are minor to moderate sprains, however if you have increasingly severe pain, distinct swelling, loss of feeling in the arm, severe discolouration or complete immobility of the joint, seek immediate medical help as it may be a more serious injury.
+Most elbow sprains are minor to moderate.
+However, if you have increasingly severe pain, distinct swelling, loss of feeling in the arm, severe discolouration, or complete immobility of the joint, seek immediate medical help.
+These are signs that your elbow may be seriously injury.

 Treating a sprained elbow